Drum memory: Technical design

 Some devices were divided into logical cylinders, and addressing by track was actually logical cylinder and track.

 The performance of a drum with one head per track is comparable to that of a disk with one head per track and is determined almost entirely by the rotational latency, whereas in an HDD with moving heads its performance includes a rotational latency delay plus the time to position the head over the desired track (seek time).
-In the era when drums were used as main working memory, programmers often did optimum programming—the programmer—or the assembler, e.g., Symbolic Optimal Assembly Program (SOAP)—positioned code on the drum in such a way as to reduce the amount of time needed for the next instruction to rotate into place under the head.
+In the era when drums were used as main working memory, programmers often did optimum programming—the programmer—or the assembler, for example IBM’s Symbolic Optimal Assembly Program (SOAP)—positioned instructions on the drum in such a way as to reduce the amount of time needed for the next instruction to rotate into place under the head.
 They did this by timing how long it would take after loading an instruction for the computer to be ready to read the next one, then placing that instruction on the drum so that it would arrive under a head just in time.
 This method of timing-compensation, called the "skip factor" or "interleaving", was used for many years in storage memory controllers.